FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Introduction

-Heterogeneity presents many fundamental challenges to FL, including convergence stability, communication overheads, and model aggregation~\cite{kairouz2019advances}.
-To address the data heterogeneity, the most recent work in FL have proposed modified loss functions or model aggregation mechanisms~\cite{li2019fedmd,lin2020ensemble,karimireddy2020scaffold,acar2021federated,reddi2020adaptive,li2021model,zhu2021data,wang2020federated}.
-However, very few works tackle the model heterogeneity, where different clients own different sizes of the training model due to its computing resource and memory capacity.
-HeteroFL~\cite{diao2020heterofl} is the state-of-the-art method that aims to address heterogeneous clients with heterogeneous computation and communication capabilities in FL.
-HeteroFL applies uniform channel pruning(width slimming) for each client model and aggregates the clients' models by channels on the server-side.
+Model heterogeneity presents many fundamental challenges to FL, including convergence stability, communication overheads, and model aggregation~\cite{kairouz2019advances}.
+HeteroFL~\cite{diao2020heterofl} is the state-of-the-art method that aims to address the heterogeneity from clients that have varying computation capabilities.
+HeteroFL applies uniform channel pruning (width slimming) for each local model and aggregates the local models by channels on the server-side.
 However, HeteroFL suffers from two major limitations: (1) The small models obtained from naive uniform pruning can not be well-trained in FL.
-(2) The small model will be unfairly treated during aggregation by channels, ignoring the small models' sparse information.
+(2) The aggregation strategy ignores the small models' sparse information, and the large models face the risk of over-fitting, especially when the data of the clients are not independent and identically distributed (\ie, Non-IID)~\cite{acar2021federated,karimireddy2020scaffold,li2019fedmd,li2021model,lin2020ensemble,reddi2020adaptive,wang2020federated,zhu2021data}.
+Split-Mix~\cite{hong2022efficient} proposes to leverage an ensemble mechanism to address the under-training issue in large models, while the performance of ensemble slimming models still lags far behind the performance of the well-trained large model.
+Additionally, both HeteroFL and Split-Mix aim to improve the performance of the server model (the largest model), while the models deployed on the resources-constrained devices hardly benefit from the heterogeneous training.
+Finally, no convergence guarantee is proven for these methods.